Archibald Napier, 1st Lord Napier: Offices and honors

 In addition, he was one of the Bearers of the Canopy in the State Procession of 1633.
-He was raised to Baronet of Nova Scotia on 2 May 1627 and was knighted by King Charles I of England with the title Lord Napier of Merchiston on 5 May 1627.
+He was raised to Baronet of Nova Scotia on 2 May 1627.
+He was knighted by King Charles I of England with the title Lord Napier of Merchiston on 5 May 1627.

 Royalist

 In 1640 he supported King Charles I against the Covenanters with his son, Archibald, the Master of Napier.
 Napier's son escaped, but Lord Napier and the rest of his family were imprisoned in Edinburgh Castle and fined £10,000.
 They were transferred to Linlithgow but Lord Napier's son Archibald managed to organise their escape.
 Both Lord Napier and his son joined the Marquess of Montrose (Lord Napier's brother-in-law) and fought with him at the Battle of Philiphaugh, though Lord Napier was over 70 years of age.
 Montrose and his followers lost at Philiphaugh and Montrose escaped to the Highlands with Lord Napier and his son.
 Lord Napier died at Fincastle, in Perthshire, in November 1645.

-He wrote Memoirs of Archibald, First Lord Napier: Written by Himself as a defence against accusations of financial impropriety which were later judged to be false.
+He wrote Memoirs of Archibald, First Lord Napier: Written by Himself.
+This was a defence against accusations of financial impropriety which were later judged to be false.
 The memoirs were later published in Edinburgh in 1793 by Francis, the 8th Lord Napier.